nodejs/node/doc/api/fs.md

 available.
 This can prevent the process from exiting and the stream from closing naturally.

-By default, the stream will not emit a `'close'` event after it has been destroyed.
-This is the opposite of the default for other `Readable` streams.
-Set the `emitClose` option to `true` to change this behavior.
+By default, the stream will emit a `'close'` event after it has been destroyed, like most `Readable` streams.
+Set the `emitClose` option to `false` to change this behavior.

 By providing the `fs` option, it is possible to override the corresponding `fs` implementations for `open`, `read`, and `close`.
 When providing the `fs` option,